InamLilitha/Digital-Portfolio-PRP/README.md

 I managed my tasks responsibly, stayed polite and focused in discussions, and supported teammates during testing or debugging sessions.

 **Result:**
-I earned trust from my team lead and learned that etiquette isn’t just about manners — it’s about dependability, teamwork, and accountability.
+I earned trust from my team lead and learned that etiquette isn’t just about manners, it’s about dependability, teamwork, and accountability.

 ---